 We use a range of teaching and learning styles, including the children in activities such as trips and visiting speakers, research, use of ICT, discussion, role play, creation of presentations.
 We encourage the children to link their learning in History with a range of different subject areas within the topics studied, as well as promoting their development and embedding of key English and Mathematical skills within History activities.

-Key Stage 1 and 2 classes have a two year rotation of units allowing for teachers and classes to work together, plan trips and organise resources.
-Children will focus on either Geography or History for each half term and then allocate a minimum of 1 hour each week to Geography/ History.
+Children will focus on either Geography or History for each half-term and then allocate a minimum of 1 1/2 hours each week to Geography/ History.
 In addition, staff will aim to maximise learning where links with other subjects, e.g. English and Maths, are appropriate.
 The long term plan for history is reviewed biannually.

 History follows the Equality Policy of Welford On Avon Primary School.
 Class teachers have a responsibility to differentiate learning to enable all children, including SEN to access the learning intentions.
 All children are exposed to trips and learning enhancement opportunities, with additional consideration given to Pupil Premium children (or identified disadvantaged children) who may benefit from further opportunities.